-The Presence of Islam Nusantara considered as a revival of the identity of Indonesian nationalism in the face of waves of Transnational Islamic movements in recent years.
-Although criticism of the transnational movement has been expressed by Abdurrahman Wahid in many of his essays, but until now the Islamic style with the Arab style actually found its momentum, not only politically but also culturally.
-Mark R1.
-Woodward explained that the transnational movement had been going on for a long time, and Islam was part of the transnational movement at the beginning of its presence in the archipelago.
-The Arizona State University Professor recounted his experience when researching Javanese Islam in Yogyakarta since 1978.
-Mark clarified that his research should not be generalized as Javanese Islam, due to the fact that the research was only conducted in a small village located within the fortress of the Yogyakarta Palace.
+The Presence of Islam Nusantara, with its pros and cons, rated as a revival of the identity of Indonesian nationalism in the face of a wave of Transnational Islamic movements in recent years.
+Although criticism of the transnational movement has been expressed by Abdurrahman Wahid in many of his essays, but until now the Islamic characteristic which mixed with the Arabic characteristic actually found its momentum, not only politically but also culturally.
+Mark R. Woodward explained that the transnational movement had been going on for a long time, and Islam was part of the transnational movement at the beginning of its presence in the archipelago.
+The Arizona State University Professor said of his experience when researching Javanese Islam in Yogyakarta since 1978.
+Mark clarified that his research should not be generalized as Javanese Islam, due to the fact that the research was only carried out in a small village located within the fortress of the Yogyakarta Palace.
 He realized that Javanese Islam had a very broad understanding because of the variety and richness of Javanese culture both in Central Java, West Java and East Java.
-He explained that the community he had met at that time was a Javanese society that made Islam an identity, but most of the Islamic rituals were not lived, but matters relating to the Javanese tradition were still of great concern.
-Mark narrates that
+He explained that the community he had met at that time was a Javanese society that made Islam an identity, but most of the Islamic rituals were not lived, except for matters relating to the Javanese tradition that were still highly considered.
+Mark narrated that most of these people are below the poverty line.
+In general, they hardly carry out the prayers, fasting, and cannot even read the Qur'an, even though it is only a letter of Fatihah.
+The community is very fond of pilgrimage to the shrine which is considered sacred, likes and believes in talismans, keris, rings, and making wayang (Javanese traditional puppet) a part of daily life.
+Nevertheless, Islam remains as a part of identity.
+At the birth and death ceremony, the community invited students from Kampung Kauman located near the village.
+This community relationship with the Kauman community is almost without conflict, so Mark called it a symbiotic relationship.